FreskyZ/fine/docs/ipv6.md

 - lo, eth0, docker0, br-*, veth* are network interfaces
-- docker0 is docker default created bridge network whose name is bridge, the relationship can be confirmed by `docker network inspect bridge` check `['Options']['com.docker.network.bridge.name']` how do you specify this in --format?, you can specify another name or using an exiting device in docker daemon settings
+- docker0 is docker default created bridge network whose name is bridge, the relationship can be confirmed by `docker network inspect bridge` check `['Options']['com.docker.network.bridge.name']` (how do you specify this in --format?), you can specify another name or using an existing device in docker daemon settings
-- br-* is docker compose default created bridge network, the hex part in the name is leading part of network id
+- br-* is docker compose default created bridge network, the hex part is the leading part of network id
-- veth* are virtual ethernet devices, seems one for each container, names seems random generated the @if(\d+) part is not part of veth name, but a reference to its peer network interface index inside network namespace, e.g. 80: vethxxxx@if2's peer device may be a 2: eth0@if80 inside namespace, note that they are not the same device and have different name, mac address and ip addresses
+- veth* are virtual ethernet devices, one for each container (not for host network containers), names seems to be randomly generated, the @if(\d+) postfix is not part of the device name, but a reference to its peer interface index inside network namespace, e.g. 80: vethxxxx@if2's peer device may be a 2: eth0@if80 inside namespace, note that they are different devices and have different name, mac address and ip addresses

-you may look through ip netns document and see link-netnsid 2 in the veth link information, and want to ask why `ip netns list` is showing nothing, that's because ip netns list only lists named network namespaces but a network namespace does not necessary have a name, although you may want something to run in ip netns exec {netnsname}, but the easiest way to inspect docker managed namespace is to `docker exec containername ip a`
+you may have read ip-netns document and see link-netnsid 2 in the veth link information, and run `ip netns list` to see nothing, that's because ip-netns only work on named network namespaces which seems need a special file at the `/var/run/netns` directory, but a network namespace does not necessary require a name, to run commands inside a network namespace managed by docker, instead of `ip netns exec {nsname} ip a`, use

+- `docker exec containername ip a`
 - by the way if you are inside a remote akari shell in this project, run `!ip a`,
 - or find process id --format '{{ .State.Pid }}' and run `nsenter -t <PID> -n ip a`,
-- or find sandbox key --format '{{ .NetworkSettings.SandboxKey }}' and run `nsenter --net=/var/run/docker/netns/xxxx ip a`
+- or find sandbox key '{{ .NetworkSettings.SandboxKey }}' and run `nsenter --net=/var/run/docker/netns/xxxx ip a`
-- or link the symbolic link in proc fs `ln -sf /proc/<PID>/ns/net /var/run/netns/custom-name`, and don't forget to mkdir -p if the target directory not exist, also see /proc/pid/ns directory in man namespace
+- or link the symbolic link in proc fs `ln -sf /proc/<PID>/ns/net /var/run/netns/custom-name`, don't forget to mkdir -p by the way, the reference for /proc/pid/ns directory see man namespace

 by the way, the /proc/pid/ns/net file is a symbolic link to something like `net:[\d+]`, which is reasonable, but the sandbox key file is even not a symbolic link? and search result for "docker sandbox" is covered by the docker